What caused the Cold War?

 The Yalta Conference

-The Soviets agreed to enter the war against Japan, while the Americans promised to provide aid to the Soviet Union.
+As part of these discussions, the Soviets agreed to enter the war against Japan, while the Americans promised to provide additional aid to the Soviet Union.

 Winston Churchill viewed the wartime alliance with Stalin as a "necessary evil" to achieve the common goal of defeating Nazi Germany.